microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 {{< /callout >}}

-To see this distinction, lets take a scenario where you are building a task management tool where you'd like to assign various task to different people.
+To understand this distinction, consider a scenario where you are building a task management tool where you'd like to assign various task to different people.

 Here, each person may have multiple fields such as
 ```json